samyak45/my-old-website/_posts/2016-03-12-Be-Yourself-Hmm-What-Is-That?.md

 Anyway, I guess I should stop droning now.
 Too much of deep stuff to digest already and I don’t want my reader to spend the entire night introspecting (being an insomniac, I am well acquainted with the price of sleepless nights).
 Just remember, while you won’t get a medal for how you define yourself, nor will it help in increasing your grade point (it might actually bring it down!), self-definition matters because your life depends on it.
 Don’t be swayed by other's opinions on who you are because no one gets to decide that but yourself (however, that does not mean shutting yourself off from feedback!).

-And ya, <a hreaf = "../Be-honest-in-defining-yourself">self definition is an area where one needs to be completely honest </a> because dishonesty, in this domain, comes at a great personal cost.
+And yeah, <a hreaf = "../Be-honest-in-defining-yourself">self definition is an area where one needs to be completely honest </a> because dishonesty, in this domain, comes at a great personal cost.

 Peace Out.